dianabarsan/sentinel-replacement-script/README.md

 ) - so it's pushed to the end of the changes feed and actually get processed by the actual Sentinel process
-- if the changed doc has an infodoc with a `latest_replication_date` field older than the date when we fast forwarded Sentinel, we "touch" the doc
+- if the changed doc has an infodoc with a `latest_replication_date` field older than the date when we fast forwarded Sentinel (hardcoded value), we "touch" the doc
 - we don't "touch" the same doc twice

 To install, run  `npm ci`.